KyleGospo/docs.bazzite.gg/src/General/Installation_Guide/Installing_Bazzite_for_Handheld_PCs.md

 ## Important Notes on Handheld Hardware

-> **Note**: Bazzite requires a stable internet connection with no bandwidth cap in place.

 > **Attention**: Several handhelds require BitLocker to be unlocked (write down your recovery key too), Windows "Fast Startup" disabled, and **not** putting Windows into Hibernation Mode before installing Bazzite.

 > [Bazzite's Handheld Wiki](https://universal-blue.discourse.group/docs?topic=1038) contains information on setting up your handheld after installing Bazzite and workarounds for known issues.